Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 #### Additional Implications for Network Behavior

 1. **Vanishing/Exploding Gradients**: Extreme values of ∂h_A/∂a_A can lead to learning difficulties.
-2. **Feature Detection**: Highly activated neurons' weights are updated more, reinforcing important feature detection.
+2. **Feature Detection**: Highly activated neurons' weights_matrix are updated more, reinforcing important feature detection.
 3. **Learning Dynamics**: The interplay between terms creates complex learning dynamics.
 4. **Activation Function Choice**: Affects ∂h_A/∂a_A, impacting the overall learning process.